joewatts000/verve/README.md

 You can upload the html files to the dev ("/dev/" on the server) first if you want or just make the changes to the php and upload direct

+Please start a new branch before pushing any changes to git